Millisecond Pulsars from Accretion Induced Collapse as the Origin of the Galactic Centre Gamma-ray Excess Signal: Broadband modeling

 In any case, motivated by these considerations, we perform a new $\chi^2$ analysis wherein we introduce the magnetic field amplitude as a further tunable parameter, and we fit the combination of the Haze microwave data, the GCE $\gamma$-ray data, a datum for the prompt emission rescaling factor, and a datum which penalizes the $\chi^2$ for the difference between the total luminosity and the total spin-down power from magnetic braking at 13.8\,Gyr according to our BPS ($1.0 \pm 0.1 \times 10^{38}$ erg/s).
 In other words, we assume here that radiative processes saturate the spin-down power (cf.~\cite{Sudoh2020}).
 The results from this are shown in \autoref{fig:plotChi2AnujII} and subsequent figures.

 Not unexpectedly, the region of good fit is now somewhat more constrained to the region $\sim 0.8 - 1.7$.
-The broadband spectral energy distribution obtained for the new best-fit parameters is shown in the main text as \autoref{fig:BB_spec}.
+The broadband spectral energy distribution obtained for the new best-fit parameters is shown in the main text as Fig.~3.
 Three other quantities of interest -- the spectral index of the model CR $e^\pm$ population, the amplitude of the perpendicular component of the bulge magnetic field, and the fraction of spin-down power liberated by magnetic braking that is radiated in non-thermal emission -- are shown as functions of the rescaling in \autoref{fig:plotalphaGCE}, \autoref{fig:plotBperpGCE}, and \autoref{fig:plotPowerRatio}.

 These figures demonstrate the overall self-consistency of a scenario that invokes a combination of both IC and prompt emission from MSPs as an explanation of the GCE while the CR $e^\pm$ launched into the ISM by the MSPs and requisite to explain the observed IC emission also explain the observed microwave Haze.
-Note that the magnetic field amplitude close to the best-fit region is, self-consistently, that implied by the observed smearing scale.
 One question hanging over this analysis concerns the very hard spectral index, $\sim -2.1-2.2$ of the steady state CR $e^\pm$ (required to simultaneously explain haze and GCE).
 For reasonable transport and ISM parameters, this population has to largely cool {\it in situ} implying, in the case of a power law {\it at injection}, an injection spectral index of $\sim 1.1-1.2$.
 Alternatively, a monochromatic or highly peaked injection spectrum would also work.
 Neither of these is excluded by current research into MSPs (see the discussion in \cite{Sudoh2020}; we leave further consideration of this issue to subsequent work).
-In any case, the best-fit parameters found in this analysis are those we adopt in generating the GCE spectral decomposition illustrated in \autoref{fig:L_spec} of the main text.
+In any case, the best-fit parameters found in this analysis are those we adopt in generating the GCE spectral decomposition illustrated in Fig.~2 of the main text.